stijn-dejongh/lovecraft_public_domain/raw_converts/ge.md

   Stranger that I was, it seemed odd that everyone should have glib excuses.
 There was too much  "important business " on hand for such a sleepy village, and I knew that the natives were lying.
-But they all had  "imperative duties ", or said that they had; and would do no more than assure me that the trail through the woods was very plain, running due north, and not in the least difficult for a vigorous young fellow.
+But they all had  "imperative duties", or said that they had; and would do no more than assure me that the trail through the woods was very plain, running due north, and not in the least difficult for a vigorous young fellow.
 If I started while the morning was still early, they averred, I could get to Glendale by sundown and avoid a night